alexfernandez/alexfernandez.github.io/permanent/cv.md

 and any laptop with a Unix console can be useful.

 I have programmed professionally using C, Java,
-PHP, JavaScript, Node.js and Go.
+PHP, JavaScript, Node.js, Python and Go.
 I have lots of fun learning a new language or environment.

 ### Contact